 AM: Cabo Douglas, Fernandina Island

-There is some great wildlife to see at Cape Douglas, with Flightless Cormorants, Galapagos Penguins and Marine Iguanas accompanying Red-Lipped Batfish, Horn Sharks and Mola-Mola.
-It is sometimes possible to see Baleen Whales at this site too.
-Diving here should be great for Marine Iguana encounters in particular, but other highlights here include volcanic formations and a rich marine ecosystem.
+There is some great wildlife to see at Cape Douglas, including Flightless Cormorants, Galapagos Penguins and Marine Iguanas.
+Beneath the waves you can hope to see Red-Lipped Batfish, Galapagos Bullhead Sharks and Mola-Mola.
+It is sometimes possible to see baleen whales at this site too.
+Diving here should be great for Marine Iguana encounters, as well as underwater volcanic formations.

 PM: Punta Vicente Roca, Isabela Island

 There are great underwater opportunities at Vicente Roca Point thanks to upwelling cold-water currents here.
-Marine life in the area includes various Shark species, Galapagos Penguins, Seahorses & Mola-Mola.
+Marine life in the area includes various shark species, Galapagos Penguins, Seahorses & Mola-Mola.
 Other animals which you can hope to see here are Nazca & Blue-Footed Boobies, Brown Pelicans & Flightless Cormorants.
+A Panga ride after your dive will give you the site’s best opportunities for photographing Galapagos Penguins, Flightless Cormorants and Blue Footed Boobies.

 Day 9 (Monday)